A Canyon Country Guide to Anasazi Indian RuinsAnasazi Indian Ruins - 18 Places to Visit

 art panels.
 Interesting tours are provided by Navajo guides in converted

-6. El Morro National Monument.
 The ruins of the village, Atsinna, sit atop El Morro mesa.
 The site was occupied by ancestors of the Zuni people during the 13th century.
 The permanent oasis has been a focal point of life for millenia.
 Relics of ancient Paleo and Archaic hunters are found throughout the area.
-El Morro Rock has been a signing post starting with prehistoric Indians, Spanish conquistadors, 19th century American pioneers, and even modern day grafitti artists (illegaly).
+El Morro Rock has been a signing post starting with prehistoric Indians, Spanish conquistadors, 19th century American pioneers, and even modern day grafitti artists (illegally).
 A beautiful oasis rich in history.
-National Park Service Info.
 (Click on the photo right to enlarge.
 You will see a Spanish signature dated 1717 above the ancient petroglyph, near the top.)
+Back to Map

 The Acoma Pueblo, or "Sky City", is a short distance